drisskhattabi6/EMNIST-Character-Recognition-App/README.md

-## 🧠 MNIST Character Recognition App
+## 🧠 EMNIST Character Recognition App

 Draw a handwritten character using your mouse, and let a deep learning model predict it in real-time!
 This app uses a PyTorch-trained neural network on the EMNIST dataset and a Tkinter interface for an intuitive user experience.